gamecook/phaser-project-template/readme.md

 <img border="0" width="624" height="439" id="Picture 3" src="http://jessefreeman.com/wp-content/uploads/2013/05/pt-image003.jpg" />

 You can start building a game with Phaser by modifying the game.ts file inside of the src/game directory.
 While you have the Grunt task running in the browser your project will automatically recompile every time you make a change to any TypeScript file inside of the src directory.
-Make sure you disable your browserâ€™s cache to see changes.
+Make sure you disable your browser's cache to see changes.

 ## What Else?

-Since git doesnâ€™t include empty directories the one thing I would suggest adding is an assets directory in your deploy folder.
+Since git doesn't include empty directories the one thing I would suggest adding is an assets directory in your deploy folder.
 This is where you should keep all of your externally loaded content such as sounds, sprites and textures.
 I usually create folders with the name of each type of media I am loading to keep things organized.

 <img border="0" width="287" height="380" id="Picture 4" src="http://jessefreeman.com/wp-content/uploads/2013/05/pt-image004.png" />